manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 on the results at the end of the workflow, and finally destroy our test infrastructure afterwards - to do which we need to leverage IaC (Infrastructure as Code) tools such as [terraform](https://www.terraform.io/).

-For our demo workflow, we would achieve this by deploying managed services, which the Lambda at the start of our workflow will connect to, in lieu of the real external API.
+For our demo workflow, we would achieve this by deploying managed/cloud-native services, which the Lambda at the start of our workflow will connect to, in lieu of the real external API.
 We can then run a suite of tests to trigger the Lambda, and assert the expected results exist at the end of our workflow via the via the workflow API Gateway.